The Men’s Guide to Dressing Well for Less

 A bit of timely maintenance can add months and years of life to your clothing.
 Learn how clean and launder clothing properly.
 Learn how to iron your clothes (and choose the right iron).
 Also, a clothes brush, handheld clothes steamer, and proper hangers are essential tools to extend the life and looks of your garments.
 For example, brushing your suits and sportcoats after each wearing will reduce the need for frequent dry cleanings.
 Educating yourself on how to care for your clothes will extend the usable life of your wardrobe.

 You can find excellent second-hand clothing bargains both online and in local thrift shops.
 If you are shopping for tailored clothing such as suits and sportcoats, you’ll find the widest selection on eBay, Poshmark, and other online sources.
 Generally, local thrift shops in larger cities may also be a good source of gently used clothing.
-I have been thrift-shopping for over three decades.
 Every outfit seen on this page was purchased second-hand (none cost more than $28.00).
 Learn more about thrift shopping for menswear in this post.

 Learn How to Do Basic Alterations

 Now, this tip is not for everyone.
-However, if you are serious about thrift-shopping for high-quality tailored clothing and see yourself doing so for the next decade or more… Learn how to do basic alterations.
+However, if you are serious about thrift-shopping for high-quality tailored clothing and see yourself doing so for the next decade or more . . .
+Learn how to do basic alterations.
 A decent sewing machine can be purchased new for about $100.00.
 It will make you master of your wardrobe!
-I’ve been thrift shopping for more than three decades for all of my tailored clothing (I have not bought a new suit in as many years).
+I’ve been thrift shopping for nearly four decades for all of my tailored clothing (I have not bought a new suit in as many years).
 I do all of my alterations.
 It has drastically reduced the cost of dressing well.
-It’s not hard to learn and all suits and sportcoats are made in the same way.
-This is a great thing to do if you are a serious thrift shopper.
+Basic menswear alterations can be learned with a bit of determination and practice (there are plenty of how-to guides on youtube).
+This is a great skill to master of you intend to be a long-term second-hand clothing consumer.

 These basic tips will help any man to get the best value for his clothing budget.
 I hope you find them useful! -SplurgeFrugal